Simulation-Decomposition/simdec-R/README.md

 ![image](https://github.com/Simulation-Decomposition/simdec-R/assets/131595527/91ba105a-f57b-4ff0-93e1-094404bf8e1f)

-That's it, your SimDec analysis is now complete!
+That's it, your SimDec analysis is completed!

 But you can customize it furhter.